San Antonio Burn Injury Attorneys

 - First aid and burn treatments on site

-If you or a loved one has suffered a chemical burn, you may be eligible for compensation.
-When an accident does occur, your employer can offer your worker’s compensation to cover medical expenses and lost wages.
+If you or a loved one has suffered a chemical burn due to someone else's negligence, you may be eligible for compensation.
+When an accident does occur, your employer can offer your worker's compensation to cover medical expenses and lost wages.
 However, some employers try to cheat their workers in order to save money.

 Burn Injury FAQs

-In this FAQ, we’ll explore common questions asked about burn injuries, what actions you should take after your accident, and how to begin the process of collecting damages for your injury and losses.
-An oil and gas lawyer can be especially helpful during this process if you suffered burn injuries due to a pipeline explosion, fire, or another oil site accident.
+In this FAQ, we'll explore common questions asked about burn injuries, what actions you should take after your accident, and how to begin the process of collecting damages for your injury and losses if you have been severely burned.
+An oil and gas lawyer can be especially helpful during this process if you suffered burn injuries due to an accident involving a pipeline explosion, fire, or another oil site accident.

 How Do Burns Happen to Oil and Gas Workers?